xled/xled-docs/docs/rest_api.rst

 Parameters as JSON object.

 `mode`
-	(enum) 1 or 2
+	(enum), required: 1 or 2
 `station`
-	(object) if mode set to 1 this parameter provides additional details.
+	(object) optional, if mode set to 1 this parameter could provide additional details.
+`ap`
+	(object) optional, if mode set to 2 this parameter could provide additional details.

-Station object parameters:
+`station` object parameters:

 `dhcp`
 	(integer) 1